GenomicsAotearoa/workshops-nz/index.md

 Register <a href="https://otago.au1.qualtrics.com/jfe/form/SV_5vwUUZNiSjxVWMm">here</a><br>

+## Dates TBA
- #### mixOmics workshop for omics data integration, Dates TBA, Palmerston North
+ #### mixOmics workshop for omics data integration, Palmerston North
 There will be a mixOmics workshop at Massey University, Palmerston North.
 More details, including a tentative content, to be fine-tuned with the audience can be found at this link: http://mixomics.org/2021/05/june-28-30-2021-palmerston-north-nz-beginner/

 Register your interest here: https://forms.gle/MgFdvVjRdtnPr92UA and lock in your dates in your diary!
 Survey closes on Tuesday 7 June with registration confirmation announced a day later.
-Partial or total registration fee waivers available to selected PhD student applicants.
+Partial or total registration fee waivers available to selected PhD student applicants. <br>
-Contact: Kim-Anh: kimanh.lecao@unimelb.edu.au or Matthieu: M.Vignes@massey.ac.nz
+Contact: Kim-Anh: kimanh.lecao@unimelb.edu.au or Matthieu: M.Vignes@massey.ac.nz <br>

 ## Past Workshops